JaKXz/jakxz.github.io/src/lib/posts/yet-another-react-component-template.md

 coverImage: '/images/linus-nylund-Q5QspluNZmM-unsplash.jpg'
 coverWidth: 16
 coverHeight: 9
-excerpt: 'yes I am totally aware of https://xkcd.com/927/'
+excerpt: 'xkcd standards comic anyone?'
 ---

 [Give it a try for your next react component](https://github.com/JaKXz/react-component-template#readme).
 I would love feedback!
+Yes, the irony of the [xkcd standards comic](https://xkcd.com/927) is not lost on me! :)

 ## Motivation & Philosophy